Commerce’s small business services.

 Small businesses, startups and entrepreneurs are the engines that power local economies throughout the state.
-To support them every step of the way, the Washington State Department of Commerce has a suite of programs and services that meet their diverse needs, from education and training to business loans and export assistance.
+To support them every step of the way, the Department of Commerce’s Office of Economic Development & Competitiveness has a suite of programs and services that meet their diverse needs, from education and training to business loans and export assistance.

 This free guide explores 27 different strategies for accessing capital as a small business, startup or entrepreneur.
 It covers a wide range of options and includes the advantages and disadvantages of each funding strategy, from the traditional to the cutting edge.